harihaysrun/sisc-vue/README.md

 3. Express – set up the API connected to the Mongo database
 4. VueJS – front end framework used to make the single page web app
 5. Axios – used to call the API endpoint
-6. Heroku – used to host the Express API
+6. Heroku – used to host the API
 7. Netlify – host the Vue application to generate a live link for people to visit